(newborn – 19 months)

 Our mini-toddler environments embody Maria Montessori’s vision of a “Nido” or nest; they are peaceful, loving places where very young toddlers can explore and feel secure.
 Teachers speak in gentle tones, the daily pace is unhurried, and décor is understated and homelike.
 Each child in our care is an individual to be nurtured with affection and respect.
 As is customary for Montessori environments, every detail is selected with the child’s whole development in mind.

-At Cold Lake Montessori we have two Toddler environments: one for younger infants/toddlers (newborn – 2 years), and one for older toddlers (19 months – 3 years).
+At Cold Lake Montessori we have two Toddler environments: one for younger infants/toddlers (newborn – 19 months), and one for older toddlers (19 months to less than 3 years).
 The purpose behind the divisions in our toddler program is to separate children who are outgrowing the developmental challenges of the younger infant/toddler stage and/or beginning to walk from those who are not yet fully exploring their environment and/or mobile.
 Because we “follow the child”, a younger toddler may transition to the older toddler environment based upon his/her curiosity and mobility, not just his/her age, or they may move directly into our primary class for children 2.5 yrs – 4.5 yrs.
 Move-up ages may vary by several months.
 Please note that space availability is also a factor.

 The Prepared Environment